alephant/MA-data/2 CASE STUDY/Q&A of key points.md

 Does the map analogy (implementation opacity is irrelevant as it is irrelevant to use red or blue ink to draw a map) actually work?

+Do T&S mean by drawing intra-model inferences the ML model is horizontally linked to (actual) T?

+What do T&S mean by "appropriate target of understanding with ML models"?
+Similar to how a learned distribution is a good estimate of the actual distribution of the target features, the TML target gives us insight into the actual target.
+By drawing intra-model inferences on the TML target, we gain a better understanding of the actual T.

+>[!TS]
+>“Our hypothesis is that the appropriate target of understanding with ML models closely relates to how a learned distribution estimates the “actual” distribution describing a phenomenon’s studied features.”
+(Shech and Tamir, 2022, p.
+8)